MagikIO/grimoire/README.md

-# grimoire
+# Grimoire :book:

-Web Component to be used with Genie
+Web Component library to be used with Genie